slowcities/16max/README.md

 **A step cannot tie into itself.** Holding one step in a fill, or setting Last step to 1, would otherwise leave the note-off unsent forever: the envelope never retriggers and decays to the Sustain level.
 Such a step falls back to a 98% gate instead.

 **Ties do not retrigger, ratchets do.** A tied step changes pitch with the envelope left running — the same last-note-priority behaviour 4LS has in Mono.
 Repeats inside a ratcheted step always re-articulate, otherwise a ratcheted tie would collapse into one long note and the repeats would vanish silently.

+**The delay time is smoothed and read at fractional positions.** Changing tempo moves the delay time by hundreds of samples at once, and reading at a whole-sample offset makes the read head jump — audible as a click every time the Tempo slider ticks.
+The read position is smoothed over about 120 ms and interpolated between samples instead, which removes the discontinuity entirely and gives the delay a tape-style glide as it slides to the new time.
+Measured on a tempo drag from 120 to 90 BPM at a 1/8 delay: five audible discontinuities before, none after, peak reduced elevenfold.

 **The delay is measured in beats and resolved to seconds at the last moment.** The panel holds a division; the engine is told a duration, recalculated whenever the tempo moves.
 The buffer is sized once for the worst case — two beats at 40 BPM is three seconds — and never reallocated, so changing tempo mid-performance allocates nothing.